 Special events and previews of Why Quilts Matter: History, Art & Politics are being scheduled nationwide.

 If an event listed below is in your area, please join us!
 If you would like to schedule an event in your area, please contact us at .
 Your support to spread the word and to contact screening venues in your communities will be most appreciated.
-Please take a look at the Screening Guidelines.

 The Executive Producer and Host of the documentary, Shelly Zegart, also can do programs for your group.
 She enjoys speaking in front of a crowd, large or small.
 Her lectures are interesting, informative, as well as entertaining.
 Take a look at the programs that Shelly has already done around Why Quilts Matter: History, Art & Politics and pick one that could work for your audience.
 Lecture fees, travel, and expenses vary depending on the program and location.
 Contact us for more information at firstname.lastname@example.org.